Tuesday, 9 August 2016

 Raisani tribe

 During the rule of Mir Nasir Khan of Kalat, the southern portion of Khanate was named Sarawan and Sardar Abdul Nabi Khan Raisani was appointed as Khan of the area.
 He provided a contingent under his uncle Karim Khan to Ahmad Shah Abdali for invasion of India.
-He also accompanied the forces to India and gallantly fought in battles and earned the appreciation of King.
+He also accompanied the forces to India and gallantly fought in battles and earned the appreciation of the Afghan emperor.

 References